multiscale/muscle3/docs/source/releasing.rst

 ---------------------

 In order to get a DOI for this release, we need to make a release on GitHub.
 Go to the `MUSCLE 3 GitHub repository`_ and click 'Releases'.
-Select 'Create a new release', select the x.y.z. tag that we just uploaded, and use 'Release x.y.z' as the title.
-Then copy-paste the description from the change log, and maybe prepend some text if there is something interesting to mention.
+Select 'Draft a new release', select the x.y.z. tag that we just uploaded, and use 'Release x.y.z' as the title.
+Then copy-paste the description from the change log, convert it from ReStructuredText to MarkDown and maybe prepend some text if there is something interesting to mention.
 Optionally select 'This is a pre-release' if it's not a final version, then publish it.

 Build and release to PyPI
 -------------------------